emmasimp/paper_gitcourse/paper.md

 # Title
-Importance of droplet activation in warm and mixed phase clouds
+Aircraft measurements of droplet activation in warm and mixed phase clouds

 # Author
 Emma Simpson